mkzia/eas503-notes/_sources/intro.md

 your computer or on-line account and they violate the Academic Integrity Policy, you will be held responsible!

-### Example 1
-Student A has been positively identified as posting a homework question to Chegg, Stack Overflow, Course Hero.
+**Example 1**: Student A has been positively identified as posting a homework question to Chegg, Stack Overflow, Course Hero.
 That student will earn an “F” in the course and be reported to the University.

-### Example 2
-Students B and C are working on code for a homework together.
+**Example 2**: Students B and C are working on code for a homework together.
 Student B finished the code but Student C is stuck and does not know how to proceed.
 Student B let’s Student C look (either in person or electronically) at their code, which Student C then uses to complete the problem.
 Both Student B and Student C will earn a zero on the entire homework and be reported to the University.

-### Example 3
-Students D and E are working on code for a homework together.
+**Example 3**: Students D and E are working on code for a homework together.
 Student D finished the code but Student E is stuck and does not know how to proceed.
 Students D and E verbally discuss the code but do not view each other’s code and Student D does not tell the code that Student E needs.
 During this Student E learns what was done wrong and how to fix it.
 This is not a violation of academic integrity and thus no sanction will apply.

-### Example 4
-Student F’s computer is non-functional and student G allows student F access to their laptop to finish a homework.
+**Example 4**: Student F’s computer is non-functional and student G allows student F access to their laptop to finish a homework.
 While doing so student F copies code that student G has already completed.
 Both students will earn a zero on the entire homework or exam and will be reported to the University.

-By submitting work for a grade, students are accepting the academic integrity policy.
+**By submitting work for a grade, students are accepting the academic integrity policy.**
 :::